Hydrohalite

-Hydrohalite is a mineral that occurs in saturated halite brines at cold temperatures (below 0.1 °C).
-It was first described in 1847 in Dürrnberg, Austria.
-It exists in cold weather.
+Hydrohalite is a halide mineral that occurs in saturated halite brines at cold temperatures (below 0.1 °C) and is the most common form of hydrated sodium chloride.
+It was first described in 1847 from an occurrence in Dürrnberg, Austria.

+Physical properties

+Hydrohalite has a high nucleation energy, it decomposes at 0.1°C, giving a salty brine and solid halite.